mitchellkolb/haskell/README.md

 I utilized Haskell to solve various programming problems aimed at enhancing my skills in functional programming, recursion, and higher-order functions.
 Through this project, I wrote functions for list operations, tree manipulation, and custom data types, along with comprehensive unit tests to ensure correctness.
 Key accomplishments include implementing recursive and tail-recursive solutions, effectively using higher-order functions, and ensuring compliance with Haskell's type and style requirements.

 ## Project Details
 This project is structured around solving a series of problems using Haskell, divided into two main assignments and additional topics covered in lectures.
+I applied the principles of functional programming in Haskell to solve a variety of problems, including operations on lists, trees, and custom data types.
 The solutions focus on applying functional programming principles to real-world scenarios, emphasizing the power of recursion and higher-order functions.

-## Introduction
-In this project, I applied the principles of functional programming in Haskell to solve a variety of problems.
-The tasks included operations on lists, trees, and custom data types.
 Through these tasks, I aimed to deepen my understanding of recursion, higher-order functions, type systems, and other key concepts in Haskell such as currying, data types, and tail-recursion.

 ## Key Haskell Concepts